 Team building is a collaboration skill that involves creating a supportive team culture, fostering trust, and encouraging cooperation among team members.

-While team building usually evokes images of trust falls and awkward company events, there are lots of ways you can contribute to team building at work.
+While team building usually evokes images of trust falls and awkward company events, there are lots of ways you can contribute to team building at work:

 - Starting fun work traditions (like “Pink Wednesdays”)

-- Initiating coffee chats or walking meetings as a more informal way to discuss work with colleagues
+- Initiating coffee chats or walking meetings

 4. Delegation